Bangkok City Tour After Sunset – Half Day

 Enjoy a serene visit to centuries-old temples

-View the nest-photographed tourist attractions that sparkled at night
+View the most-photographed tourist attractions sparkling at night

 Cross the Chao Praya River by boat

 - Certified tour guide / instructor

 With its historic temples, romantic riverside dining spots and exotic cuisine, Bangkok is among the world’s top tourist destinations.
 However, it’s easy to fall into a tourist trap of packing as many activities as possible in a day.
 If you want to truly appreciate the Thai capital's culture and authenticity, we’ve come up with a strategic and well-thought-out itinerary that starts at Bangkok’s most romantic hour: dusk.

 With a certified local touch and time of day, this tour will show you the city at it's best: right when she prepares to slips into the night, casting sunset shadows from the temple spires, and before waking the busy bars and clubs.
 Avoid the daytime crowds and experience the serenity of the sacred places and momentous sites in the Big Mango – you won’t regret it.